 I got a few email queries about what I thought of Andrew Hansen’s new Forever Affiliate course.
 As I mentioned in my previous post, I didn’t know anything about it apart from the fact that he’d just released a new course.

-The course I consistently rely on is Mike Johnson’s Profit Marketer as it’s detailed, gets updated constantly and provides members with pre-configured blogs, top-notch plugins and themes and great support (there’s more on it here).
-I still dip back into the Bring The Fresh course as it takes a different approach to building blogs (it too is a comprehensive course) but Profit Marketer fits my needs better. …
+The course I consistently rely on is Mike Johnson’s Profit Marketer as it’s detailed, gets updated constantly and provides members with pre-configured blogs, top-notch plugins and themes and great support (there’s more on it here). …

 I just received an email from Andrew Hansen (a marketer I’ve come to trust) about his new Forever Affiliate internet marketing course.
 I don’t have the time to paraphrase it, so here it is in its entirety.
 I haven’t bought his course so can’t comment on its effectiveness but it’s something you might be interested in: